 A chapter of Phi Theta Kappa, Alpha Gamma Nu, was established at the Tompkins Cortland Community College in 1977.
-Students currently matriculated in a degree program will be invited into membership of Phi Theta Kappa if they have maintained a cumulative average of at least 3.5 and have completed 30 or more GPA credit hours, or have attained a 3.8 GPA for 15 GPA credit hours.
+Students currently matriculated in a degree program will be invited into membership of Phi Theta Kappa if they have maintained a cumulative average of at least 3.5 and have completed 15 credit hours or more.
 PTK members must maintain a GPA of 3.2 in order to maintain membership eligibility.
 Students must meet these requirements at the time of acceptance.

 Non-members participating in PTK activities